-Notes: In EUROMOD, the number of recipients is computed as number of people who have received some income of the type indicated during the income reference period.

-Sources: EUROMOD input dataset and EU-SILC.
+Notes: N/A-not available.
+In EUROMOD, the number of recipients is computed as number of people who have received some income of the type indicated during the income reference period.
+Sources: EUROMOD F 7.0+ and EU-SILC

 Aggregates of market incomes by type in EUROMOD and in external data are shown in Table 4.3.
-Figures show that average employment income in EUROMOD is slightly overestimated but total employment income is quite close to the external benchmark.
-This pattern indicates a potential undersampling of individuals on low-wages in the EUROMOD underlying data set.
-Similarly to Table 4.3, income from investments and private pensions is overestimated albeit the overestimation is less severe in the case of aggregate amounts.
-Aggregate property income is very close to the external benchmark.
-This indicates that the overestimation of the number of recipients is due to the way household property income is allocated to individuals in EUROMOD.
-The alignment of employment and self-employment between EUROMOD and external sources worsens somewhat in 2009-2010.
+Figures show that both average employment income in and total employment income are quite close to the external benchmark, albeit the mean income is slightly overestimated whereas total income is slightly underestimated.
+Unlike results in Table 4.3, both property and investment income are underestimated in EUROMOD in all years except the year of the data, although the underestimation is moderate.
+When looking at 2008 ( the year of the data), property income is overestimated while investment income is well captured.
+This pattern suggests that existing updating factors based on average changes in income components are unable to capture changes in the distributions of these two income components (note also that changes in averages have been relatively large compared with other income sources).
+The strong overestimation of recipients but not of aggregate amounts indicates that the overestimation of the number of recipients is due to the way household property income is allocated to individuals in EUROMOD.
+The alignment of employment and self-employment between EUROMOD and external sources worsens somewhat in 2009-2012, especially for self-employment.
 Arguably, the fall in aggregate employment occurring as a result of the economic crisis is not fully captured in EUROMOD.
 Similarly, although EUROMOD adjusts via uprating for the average annual investment income, this is not enough to account for a large drop in investment income in 2009 and 2010.